 If you walk from the parking lot near Varkaanvaara to the lean-to shelter, then up the Puljutunturi fell, turn back and descent the fell straight back to the road, you have hiked approximately 6,4 kilometers.
 Then you will have another 1,8 kilometers on the road back to the parking lot.
 You can of course continue hiking in the Pulju wilderness area around the Puljutunturi fell, or on the east side of the road.
 The trail departing from the parking lot to the east of the road leads you to old hunting pits (pyyntikuoppia in Finnish).
 The pit hunting was one of the earliest deer hunting methods in this area.

 Accessibility: There are no services for the disabled in the area, but the area is suitable for families with children.

 Special to remember: Everyman’s rights apply in the Pulju wilderness area.
 Do not leave any trash behind, and remember to check the forest fire warning at the Finnish Meteorological Institute’s website before making fire.
 For fishing in flowing streams you will always need a permit, only fishing with a rod and worm is allowed without permits in lakes.
 Fishing permits can be purchased for example at Fell Lapland Visitor Centre in Hetta or Eräluvat website.

 When to visit: Hiking in this area is possible during summer months from June to October.
 Don’t forget mosquito repellent.
 Autumn colors are quite spectacular in this area in September.
-In winter you can ski or snowshow to the top of the Puljutunturi fell, but there are no official skiing tracks.
+In winter you can ski or snowshoe to the top of the Puljutunturi fell, but there are no official tracks.
 Nor lights.